SAMUEL AND HIS CRIPPLED SON

 Samuel pondered the meaning of this prayer.
 He didn’t understand it all.
 But he did get this: God had lost a son too.
 Unlike Samuel, God lost a son He had cherished, a son that was perfect.
 How much harder for God.
 He went to church the following Sunday in a nearby community where they were celebrating an event unknown to Samuel, called “Christmas.”

-Samuel testified on that very Sunday, “I see that I went through what God went through.
+Samuel testified on that very Sunday, “I see that I see that I went through what God went through.
 He had a Son He loved, and watched Him die that life may come to everyone.
 I too had a son, but I did not love him.
 Then God broke my heart, so that I could love him.
 Then He took him.

 “But I have life now, life that will last so long that one day I know I will be reunited with my son.
 And he will not be lame.
 And we will fellowship together, not in freezing rooms of fear and pain, but on beautiful planets of peace and harmony.
 I can love again, and this is the joy of Christmas for me.
 Even in my grief, with my son gone, I can love again.
 We can all love again!”